Program Overview

 Fall Semester (15 hours)

-- SW 530 Advanced Generalist Practice II: Psychopathology & Assessment*
+- SW 530 Advanced Generalist Practice II: Psychopathology & Differential Diagnosis*

-- SW 531 Advanced Generalist Practice III: Mental Health Across the Lifespan*
+- SW 531 Advanced Generalist Practice III: Mental Health Intervention Across the Lifespan*

 - SW 584 Social Work Leadership and Management